bee-san/Polymath/content/posts/2022-01-01-web3-response.md

 draft: false
 ---

+This a response to [Moxie Marlinspike's "My First Impression of Web3"](https://moxie.org/2022/01/07/web3-first-impressions.html)

 > Both gave me a feeling for how the space works.
 To be clear, there is nothing particularly “distributed” about the apps themselves: they’re just normal react websites.
 The “distributedness” refers to where the state and the logic/permissions for updating the state lives: on the blockchain instead of in a “centralized” database.

 Just to clarify, this is what the author wanted to do.
 You can create distributed apps easily using [Fleek](https://fleek.co/) or by manually uploading to IPFS, Arweave or Filecoin.